History of the Society of Animal Artists

 The first officers organized the formal Society in 1960.
 They included: Elizabeth Rungius Fulda (President), Anna Hyatt Huntington (1st Vice-President), Patricia Allen Bott (2nd Vice-President), Walter J. Wilwerding (3rd Vice-President), Brenda Frey (Secretary), Gifford Cochran (Treasurer), Paul Bransom (Membership Chairman), Guido Borghi (Jury of Admissions), John Clymer (Jury of Admissions), Robert Kuhn (Jury of Admissions), and R.E.
 Lougheed (Jury of Admission).
 Twenty-two artists were members of the SAA in its first year.

 The SAA has produced annual exhibitions since 1960.
 The first museum venue was the Academy of Sciences in Philadelphia in 1981.
 In 1988, the Society recruited David J. Wagner to create and manage tours of artworks selected from annual exhibitions.
-The first touring exhibition, being named “Art and the Animal,” started in 1990.
+The first touring exhibition, “Art and the Animal,” started in 1990 and the final exhibition to tour was in 2023.
 SAA exhibitions have been displayed throughout the United States, with approximately 70% of hosting venues having been art museums or general museums that have included art as an integral dimension of their core mission.
-Over the years, the SAA’s work has been on display at more than 100 different institutions across the United States, Canada, and England.
+Over the years, the SAA’s work has been displayed at more than 100 different institutions across the United States, Canada, and England.

 See the Exhibitions page for a complete historical listing and available PDF catalogs